kristianvaleriev/Project-System-Control/README.md

 # Project: System Control
 This project lets you connect remotly to a device in the same local network automatically (using multicast) or with a given IP address and control it with bash.
 The remote device has to be running the SC-Server program so that a SC-Client program can connect to it and start exchanging data.
 The SC-Server creates a pseaudo-terminal on which runs bash and forwards user sent input (given it's a command client request).
 Everything read from the terminal (e.g. bash output from a command) is send back to the client and rendered via the client's terminal line discipline (or if running in ncurses, via virtual terminal emulator, i.e. libvterm).

 ## Options
 ### SC-Server
-* **--daemoned**
+* **--daemoned**\
     Runs the server in daemoned mode (defined by Unix).
-Uses syslog() for debug messages and information.

 ### SC-Client
-* **-a, --address**
+* **-a, --address**\
     Doesn't begin to search for multicast messages in the local network, but uses the given IP address to search for the device that runs the SC-Server.
-Error        message if the given addr is invalid.
+Error message if the given address is invalid.
+* **-f, --files** list of file names\
+    Sends the given files to the server, which writes them on the device.
+* **-d, --drivers** list of *.c files\
+    Like in the "-f" option, but the server also compiles them as a Linux Kernel Module agains the linux kernel on it's the device and installs them on the running OS (given it has root privileges).
+* **-p, --program** [program name]\
+    Only works if the SC-Client is compiled without specifiing the -DWITHOUT_NCURSES flag to the compiler and also if the "-n" flag is **not** given to the program.\
+    If no argument is given to this option then the default program (dmesg --follow -H) isn't started.\
+    If a valid program name is given, the server starts the program and sends the output to the client.
+The client renders the output in another window, also writing it to the stderr stream.
+* **-n, --no-ncurses**\
+    The SC-Client program functions jsut as a basic terminal. (way less buggy)

 ## Demo videos
 https://github.com/user-attachments/assets/fc9f0d3a-ad26-44dc-b6d4-0099fa4d5445